-“That concert was years ago and I’d only stuck around for maybe two songs so I didn’t really know how Cindy played.
-After downloading several of her CDs I realized she had a high standard of musical excellence so I invited her to come to Las Vegas for two days.”
+“That concert was years ago.
+I only stuck around for two songs, so I didn’t really know how Cindy played.
+After downloading some of her CDs, I realized she had a high standard of musical excellence, so I invited her to come to Las Vegas.”

-You can read all the details in the full-length, original article “Love Divinely Orchestrated,” but the shorter version is that from the moment Carlos and Cindy met they felt some serious chemistry.
+You can read all the details in the full-length, original article “Love Divinely Orchestrated,” but the short version is that from the moment Carlos and Cindy met they felt some serious chemistry.

-I knew Carlos had been in a dark place the last time I interviewed him, but I didn’t know how dark until he said, “During my four years of separation and divorce when all options were available to me, most guys would have gone to Brazil and gotten drunk and been crazy, but I went the other way.
+I knew Carlos had been in a dark place the last time I interviewed him, but I didn’t know how dark until he said, “During my four years of separation and divorce when all options were available to me, most guys would have gone to Brazil, gotten drunk, and acted crazy.
+But I went the other way.
 A lot of people invited me to indulge in things they thought would be good for me, but I needed that like a hole in my head.
 That was like poison for where I was at.

-“I was suffering from a deep depression like Sam Cooke, Donny Hathaway and Marvin Gaye had, and I needed to crystalize my existence and go to the next level of consciousness.
+“I was suffering from a deep depression like Sam Cooke, Donny Hathaway and Marvin Gaye did.
+I needed to crystalize my existence and go to the next level of consciousness.
 I needed to trust and surrender to my inner voice that said, Let go of everything that you love.
-Release it to me now because I have something that is very heavy to give you and you’ll need both hands to hold it.
+Release it to me now because I have something that is very heavy to give you, and you’ll need both hands to hold it.

 “I was like, ‘Yeah but,” and the voice said, There is no yeah but.
 You are ten seconds from taking your own life.
 Isn’t it enough that I am sitting here next to you?
 I went from feeling like my heart had been opened and hot coals had been put inside, to crying my eyes out that the Supreme Holy Spirit was talking to me.”

-Carlos called (spiritual adviser) Marianne Williamson and told her that he was going through the darkest night of his life and asked if she could recommend someone in the Bay area who could assist him in his transformation, which she did and Carlos started studying The Course of Miracles.
+Carlos called (spiritual adviser) Marianne Williamson and told her he was going through the darkest night of his life.
+He asked if she could recommend someone in the Bay area, who could assist him in his transformation, which she did, and Carlos started studying The Course of Miracles.

 By the time Carlos and Cindy met, they had both done a lot of inner work and were ready for each other.

-Cindy (51) told me that though she had been in a couple of long-term relationships, she’d never been married.
-“One of my Kabbalah instructors said, ‘…Cindy, you only have to ask one question.
+Cindy (51) told me she had been in a few long-term relationships, but she’d never been married.
+“One of my Kabbalah instructors said, ‘Cindy, you only have to ask one question.
 Is he spiritual?
-I asked that question about Carlos, (63) and the answer was absolutely yes.’
+I asked that question about Carlos, (63) and the answer was absolutely yes.’”

-The wedding was set for December 19 in Maui where Carlos has a home.
-In this video clip the joy Carlos feels is evident on his face.
+The wedding took place on December 19, 2010, in Maui, where Carlos has a home.
+In this video the joy Carlos feels is evident on his face.
+He is a different, happier man than the one I spoke to before.

-Carlos is different, happier than the man I spoke to before, but he is the same in the way he respects his ex-wife and loves his children.
 He shared this very touching story.
-“One of the highlights of the wedding was when I said to Salvador, “Since mom and I have gone our different ways, I want to ask if there is anything you want to get off your chest before Cindy and I get married tomorrow?
+“One of the highlights of the wedding was when I said to my son, Salvador, “Since mom and I have gone our different ways, I want to ask if there is anything you want to get off your chest before Cindy and I get married tomorrow?

 “Salvador took a deep breath and said, ‘Actually there is.’

-My imperfections and failures are as much a blessing from God as my successes and my talents and I lay them both at his feet.”
+My imperfections and failures are as much a blessing from God as my successes and my talents and I lay them both at his feet.”– Mahatma Gandhi

 It was a beautiful wedding.
 About 200 guests flew in to share the day with the special couple.
 Carlos’ daughters, Angelica and Stella were two of Cindy’s seven bridesmaids and his son, Salvador, was the best man along with six groomsmen.
-When Carlos asked Cindy who she wanted to play at the wedding she said, Wayne (Shorter) and Herbie (Hancock), of course.
+When Carlos asked Cindy who she wanted to play at the wedding she said, Wayne (Shorter) and Herbie (Hancock).